 Using AI mentions, prompts, and citation logs

 AI mentions and prompt data reveal how users actually encounter your brand in AI-driven search.
-Indexly’s AI mentions feature shows when ChatGPT, Claude, or Perplexity reference your brand or link to your pages, similar to how the How to Track AI Citations: A Step-by-Step Guide recommends monitoring live AI answers for brand references.
+Indexly’s AI mentions feature shows when ChatGPT, Claude, or Perplexity reference your brand or links to your pages.

 Pair this with prompt and query logs to understand the real questions triggering those mentions, such as “best project management tools for agencies” leading to a ClickUp comparison that cites your content.